KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding Keyboard Actions.md

 You can create a custom action handler by either inheriting and customizing the standard class (which gives you a lot of functionality for free) or by creating a new implementation from scratch.
 When you're implementation is ready, just replace the controller service with your own implementation to make the library use it instead.

-For instance, here is a custom action handler that extend ``StandardKeyboardActionHandler`` with the capabilities to copy and save images:
+For instance, here is a custom action handler that extends ``StandardKeyboardActionHandler`` with the capabilities to copy and save images:

 ```swift
 class MyActionHandler: StandardKeyboardActionHandler {